aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 :::expand{header="Want to see the solution?"}
 * Update your template: change `Value: !GetAtt 'SourceQueue.QueueName'` into `Value: !GetAtt 'SourceQueue.Arn'` for the `SourceQueueParameter` resource.
-* [Update your stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) by choosing to use the updated template.
+* [Update your stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) by choosing to use the updated template using the same procedure you followed in previous step to update stack.
 * Note: the template with the full solution is available in the `code/solutions/troubleshooting-provisioning-errors` directory.
 :::